stepzen-dev/snippets/materializer/nestedfieldselection/README.md

 Sometimes the data needed is nested, so @materializer provides the ability to specify a single field selection path.

-Assume that an original graph `G` (this is the second graph as described above) contains documents of type `document` with `content` and `author`, and that `content` has a required identifier provided by any request.  `G` only exposes direct access to the document, and not to the individaul `content` and `author`:
+Assume that the original schema contains documents of type `document` with `content` and `author`, and that `content` has a required identifier provided by any request, and that the query operation only exposes direct access to the document, and not to the individaul `content` and `author`:

 ```
 type Document {